sidhyaashu/Backend_Search_Optimization_Bloom_Filter_Algo/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the License.
 See the [LICENSE](./LICENSE) file for details.

 ---